 In the school year 2018-19, Beech Hill took part in a national research trial run by Rosendale School in London and funded by the EEF around metacognition called ReflectED.
 We were part of the project for 18 months and our results fed into the final data and outcomes.
 The results of the trial can be found here-

 As the results showed a positive impact in maths, we decided to keep elements of the trial in our maths practice at school.
-The children use the four colours to self-assess before they learn something new and then again afterwards to see how their confidence has improved.

 These are some steps that we go through in our lessons (mainly seen in maths)

 - Before we learn something new, we think about our knowledge already and if we know anything about the topic before we begin